This goal describes how successfully the richness and variety of marine life is being maintained around the world.

 People value the existence of a diverse array of species for their intrinsic qualities and their contribution to the structure and function of resilient ecosystems.
 The risk of species extinction generates great emotional and moral concern for many people.
 Furthermore, people donate large sums of money to help conserve species and habitats.

-We calculate each of these sub- goals separately and treat them equally when calculating the overall goal score.
-A score of 100 means all species are all species are at very low risk of extinction, and all habitats are conserved.
+We calculate each of these subgoals separately and weigh them equally when calculating the overall goal score.
+A score of 100 means all species are at very low risk of extinction, and all habitats are conserved.